morph-l2/morph-doc/docs/quick-start/morph-zoo/morph-zoo-season-2/1-rules-for-season2-the-great-token-migration.md

 - Inviting new users to Season 2 through your referral link,
 - Participating in special events like the “Bitget Wallet Event”.

 2. You'll accumulate points throughout the season from bridging assets, spending gas, and inviting others.
-Once Season 2 ends, these points will be converted into Morph Points, which you can claim on the Morph Zoo page.
+Once Season 2 ends, you can claim on the Morph Zoo page.

 *Your points = $(a*{point}\_{Bridge}) + (b*{point}\_{Gas}) + {point}\_{Ref} + {Bonus}\_{event}$*